 Fixing the economy is Cyril Ramaphosa’s top task, finds survey

-Ahead of President Cyril Ramaphosa’s State of the Nation Address (Sona) on Thursday evening, South Africans are eager to hear how the reversing economy can be tackled.
+TimesLIVE reports that, ahead of President Cyril Ramaphosa’s State of the Nation Address (Sona) on Thursday evening, South Africans are eager to hear how the reversing economy can be tackled.

 This is according to marketing and social research consultancy Citizen Surveys.